Machine Learning

 Take a look at some project ideas and feel free to use them as templates for planning, but you are not obligated to adhere to them.

-The first deliverable (10% of course grade) is a project proposal that is due on March 1.
+The first deliverable (10% of course grade) is a project proposal that is due on October 10.
 The project proposal should identify the problem, outline your preliminary approach, and propose the metrics for evaluation.
 It should also discuss a proposed plan containing a breakdown of various tasks and important project milestones.
 These milestones should be a prediction for planning purposes, but you are not obligated to adhere to them precisely.
 Your proposal should list at least three recent, relevant papers you will read and understand as background.
 The project proposal must be written using the following guidelines:

-The project proposal is required to be between 2 - 3 pages in PDF file format only to be submitted electronically via Canvas.
+The project proposal is required to be between 2 and 3 pages in PDF file format only to be submitted electronically via Canvas.
 The page limit includes all references, citations, charts, figures, and images.

 Project Proposal Grading (50 points)